-Nutrition is an important part of your children’s health, but it is essential for children getting cancer treatment.
-It is important to understand your child’s nutritional needs and how cancer and its treatment may affect them.
+Nutrition is an important part of your children’s health, but it is essential for children getting cancer treatment and it is important to understand your child’s nutritional needs and how cancer and its treatment may affect them.

 The importance of good nutrition

-Nutrition plays a vital role in children’s growth and good health.
-However, consuming sufficient calories and protein is more important for children with cancer since the disease increases their nutritional needs.
+Nutrition plays a vital role in children’s growth and good health, however, consuming sufficient calories and protein is more important for children with cancer since the disease increases their nutritional needs.
 As we know that every child is unique and tolerates treatment differently, so should be their health plan.
-You should consult your child’s dietician to give you the best diet plan per your child’s needs.
-A dietitian can determine your child’s specific calorie and protein needs after taking care of all the parameters.
+Moreover, you should consult your child’s dietician to give you the best diet plan per your child’s needs, a dietitian can determine your child’s specific calorie and protein needs after taking care of all the parameters.

 Why is nutrition important for children with cancer?